nicolasAmat/Artifact-Octant/README.md

 ## Abstract

-This artifact contains the tools and scripts for reproducing the experiments found in our paper "Project and Conquer: Fast Quantifier Elimination for Checking Petri Nets Reachability".
+This artifact contains the tools and scripts for reproducing the experiments from our paper "Project and Conquer: Fast Quantifier Elimination for Checking Petri Nets Reachability".

 Our main tool, called Octant, can be used as a pre-processor for accelerating the model-checking of generalized reachability properties on Petri nets.
 Given